Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 7. Commemorate the Liberation Day of Italy

-If you find yourself in the Eternal City at the end of April, you can attend the Liberation Day, popularly known as Festa della Liberazione, which has been celebrated every year on April 25 since 1946 and is a national holiday in the country.
+If you find yourself in the Eternal City at the end of April, you can attend the Liberation Day, which has been celebrated every year on April 25 since 1946 and is a national holiday in the country.

-This tribute commemorates the liberation of Italy from the Fascist regime and Nazism after World War II and for the citizens is a day with an important political significance.
-Since then, every year public events have been organized in memory of this event that marked a milestone in the history of Italy.
+This tribute commemorates the liberation of Italy from the Fascist regime and Nazism after the Second World War.
+Every year since then, public events have been organized in memory of this milestone event in Italy's history.

-Among the events of the program, there is the solemn tribute, by the President of the Italian Republic and high officials of the State, at the tomb of the unknown soldier, located at the monument to Victor Emmanuel II, where a laurel wreath is laid in memory of the fallen and the Italians missing in wars.
+Among the events on the program is the solemn tribute at the tomb of the unknown soldier, located at the monument to Victor Emmanuel II, where a laurel wreath is laid in memory of the fallen and the Italians missing in wars.
 It will make your hair stand on end!

 Nuria's Traveller Tip